singulatron/superplatform/README.md

 ## Is it Open Source?

 Not yet.
 If there is interest in the project we will consider open sourcing it.
-Please star the repo if interested, thanks.
+Please star the repo or just message us in an issue to show interest.
+Thanks!